Leprosy: Treatment cost

-Between 1995 and 1999, the WHO, with the aid of the Nippon Foundation, supplied all endemic countries with free multidrug therapy in blister packs, channeled through ministries of health.
-This free provision was extended in 2000 and again in 2005, 2010 and 2015 with donations by the multidrug therapy manufacturer Novartis through the WHO.
-In the latest agreement signed between the company and the WHO in October 2015, the provision of free multidrug therapy by the WHO to all endemic countries will run until the end of 2025.
-At the national level, nongovernment organizations affiliated with the national program will continue to be provided with an appropriate free supply of multidrug therapy by the WHO.
+Between 1995 and 1999, the WHO, with the aid of the Nippon Foundation, supplied all endemic countries with free MDT in blister packs, channeled through ministries of health.
+This free provision was extended in 2000 and again in 2005, 2010, and 2015 with donations by the MDT manufacturer Novartis through the WHO.
+At the national level, non-governmental organizations (NGOs) affiliated with the national program will continue to be provided with an appropriate free supply.